 Continuing Education Activity

-Physostigmine is a medication most commonly used in the management and treatment of antimuscarinic toxicity and glaucoma.
-This article will highlight the mechanism of action, adverse effects, dosing, monitoring, and relevant drug interactions necessary for members of interprofessional teams to make appropriate clinical decisions regarding patient care and their related conditions.
+Physostigmine is a medication most commonly used to manage and treat antimuscarinic toxicity and glaucoma.
+It is a tertiary amine and a reversible cholinergic medication most commonly used to manage and treat antimuscarinic toxicity and glaucoma.
+Physostigmine originates from the Calabar bean, widely found in the African tropics.
+This activity will highlight the mechanism of action, adverse effects, dosing, monitoring, and relevant drug interactions necessary for members of interprofessional teams to make appropriate clinical decisions regarding patient care and their related conditions.

 - Describe the effects of physostigmine on acetylcholinesterase.